BY TAL GALTON

 A mushroom is simply a fungus’s spore-dispersal mechanism, one of hundreds of creative strategies fungi have developed for scattering their millions of spores.
 Puffballs spout spores through an orifice.
 Bird’s-nest fungi release them when raindrops splash into their cups.

-Many mushrooms rely on gills.
-Like wrinkles in our brains or villi in our intestines, gills exponentially increase the surface area where spores can form, while simultaneously providing optimal conditions for ejecting them into the air.
+Many mushrooms rely on gills which, like wrinkles in our brains or villi in our intestines, exponentially increase the surface area.
+In the gills’ case, that expands the opportunities for spore formation, while simultaneously providing optimal conditions for ejecting them into the air.
 Fungi have evolved gills several different times across separate lineages in a classic example of convergent evolution: different branches of the tree of life converging upon the same elegant architectural solution to a problem.

 Some mushroom geeks with a dark sense of humor like to say that every mushroom is edible … once.
 I like to say every mushroom is edible … by something.
 Many shrooms enlist insects and other animals (humans included) to help spread spores.
 Stinkhorns smell like carrion and thus attract flies and beetles.
 Some mushrooms that are toxic to humans are relished by the likes of snails and slugs.